jodermo/UnrealEngineGameServer/README.md

 <br>

-## Guide to Build Your Unreal Engine Project For Linux Server
+## Guide To Package Your Unreal Engine Project For Linux Server

 File structure overview: